 Wizz Air to beat expectations despite Omicron and Ukraine war

-The airline had warned of the impacts of the new Covid variant just three months ago.
+‘Distressingly, the war in Ukraine dented demand for air travel’ says chief executive

-Wizz Air thinks it has done better than previously expected in the last three months of the year despite suspending flights to and from Ukraine, Russia and Moldova.
+Ultra-low-cost airline Wizz Air said it has done better than previously expected so far this year and expects demand to improve significantly this summer, despite the war in Ukraine affecting its key eastern Europe network.

-The Hungarian airline, which is listed in London, said that it expects to report an operating loss of around 190 million euros to 210 million euros (£158m to £175m) in the final quarter of its financial year.
+The Hungarian carrier, which is listed in London, said it expects an operating loss of around £158m to £175m in the final quarter of its financial year — slightly above earlier forecasts.

-Less than three months ago, the airline had warned the emergence of Omicron and new travel restrictions would weigh on demand for flights.

-It had therefore forecast that operating loss would be slightly higher than the 213.6 million euros (£178m) that it reported in the previous quarter.

 Between April and June, Wizz expects to fly 30% more available seat kilometres than it did in 2019, and 40% more between July and September.

-“Distressingly, the war in Ukraine dented demand for air travel and destabilised commodity prices across the globe.

-“Despite these developments we are starting to see recovery take shape as we move closer to the summer of 2022.”
+“Distressingly, the war in Ukraine dented demand for air travel and destabilised commodity prices across the globe,” he added.
+“Despite these developments, we are starting to see recovery take shape.”

+The airline has also reduced its exposure to volatility in oil prices by hedging for a coverage of 36% of planned fuel volume usage from April to August this year.

+The carrier has opened a fourth UK base at Cardiff and is still expanding at its London Luton hub where it recently acquired another two additional daily slot pairs.
+It will operate 75 routes from Luton this summer, and remains the airport’s largest carrier by seats.

 Register for free to continue reading